-Over the next 6 months, an initial team was formed at in Redmond, including program manager Luke Hoban62 (Nov 1, 2007 - June 2010), developer Jomo Fisher (early 2008 - mid 2010), engineering lead Tim Ng, and QA staff Matteo Tavaggi, Daniel Quirk and Chris Smith.
+Over the next 6 months, an initial team was formed at in Redmond, including program manager27 Luke Hoban (Nov 1, 2007 - June 2010), developers Jomo Fisher (2008 - 2010) and Dmitry Lomov (2010 - 2011), engineering lead Tim Ng, and QA staff Matteo Tavaggi, Anar Alimov, Daniel Quirk and Chris Smith.
 Laurent Le Brun helped test code in Cambridge as an intern in 2011, and James Margetson continued to work on the compiler and tools in Cambridge until March 2011.
 Mads Torgerson, Luca Bolognese and Raj Pai from the C# team were involved in initial planning.
 I spent 4 weeks with the Redmond team in February 2008.

 However, not all was plain sailing.
 Developing a new language is controversial and a driver of potential negative responses.
 DevDiv were pushing forward many innovative projects.
 For example, teams were formed to drive forward dynamic languages on the .NET platform with the "Dynamic Language Runtime", including Iron Ruby and Iron Python: these projects were both compatriots but also competitors for development resources.
 Likewise, a large project to add Software Transactional Memory to .NET had started, partly at the instigation of MSR.
-Amidst the Global Financial Crash and its aftermath, Microsoft cut its workforce by 5,000 in January 2009, and projects across the board were at risk, and many were cancelled, right through to 2014.
-63 64 65 66 In addition, .NET itself began to be seen less purely positively as it reached some limits of its applicability, discussed below.
+Amidst the Global Financial Crash and its aftermath, Microsoft cut its workforce by 5,000 in January 2009, and projects across the board were at risk, and many were cancelled, right through to 2014.28 29 30 31.

+In addition, .NET itself began to be seen less purely positively as it reached some limits of its applicability, discussed below.